Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Introduction

-The C123-framework of \cite{JMOPPSV} made explicit various ideas that had been largely implicit in the literature.
+We study these problems for {\it monotone} graph classes, i.e., classes of graphs that are closed under vertex and edge deletion.
+Note that many natural graph classes such as planar graphs or bipartite graphs are monotone.
+Say, for a family of graphs~${\cal H}$, a graph is {\it ${\cal H}$-subgraph-free} if it contains no graph from ${\cal H}$ as a subgraph.
+The recently introduced C123-framework~\cite{JMOPPSL25} (see also \cite{LozinMPPSSL24,JMPPSL23,BodlaenderJMOPPSL25}) considered ${\cal H}$-subgraph-free graphs for finite families ${\cal H}$ and made explicit various ideas that had been largely implicit in the literature (see e.g.~\cite{AK92,GP14,Ka12}).
 The idea is that if some graph problem $\Pi$ possesses certain properties, then the complexity of $\Pi$ restricted to the class of ${\cal H}$-subgraph-free graphs, for some finite set of graphs ${\cal H}$, can be completely classified as ``hard'' or ``easy'' according to some overarching theorem (at which we will soon alight).

 A graph is {\it subcubic} if every vertex has degree at most~$3$.
 For $p\geq 1$, the {\it $p$-subdivision} of an edge $e=uv$ of a graph~$G$ replaces $e$ by a path of $p+1$ edges with endpoints $u$ and~$v$.
 The {\it $p$-subdivision} of a graph~$G$ is the graph obtained from~$G$ after $p$-subdividing each edge.
 For a graph class ${\cal G}$ and an integer~$p$, let ${\cal G}^p$ be the class consisting of the $p$-subdivisions of the graphs in ${\cal G}$.
-A graph problem $\Pi$ is hard {\it under edge subdivision of subcubic graphs} if for every $j \geq 1$ there is an~$\ell \geq j$ such that: if $\Pi$ is hard for the class ${\cal G}$ of subcubic graphs, then $\Pi$ is hard for ${\cal G}^{\ell}$.
-We can now say that a graph problem~$\Pi$ has property:\\[-9pt] \begin{itemize} \item {C1} if $\Pi$ is easy for every graph class of bounded tree-width;\\[-12pt] \item {C2} if $\Pi$ is hard for subcubic graphs ($K_{1,4}$-subgraph-free graphs, where $K_{1,4}$ is the $5$-vertex star);\\[-12pt] \item {C3} if $\Pi$ is hard under edge subdivision of subcubic graphs;\\[-9pt] \end{itemize} We say that $\Pi$ is a C123-problem if it satisfies C1, C2 and C3.
-Let the set ${\cal S}$ consist of all graphs, in which every connected component is either a path or a subcubic tree with exactly one vertex of degree~$3$.
+A graph problem $\Pi$ is ``hard'' {\it under edge subdivision of subcubic graphs} if for every $j \geq 1$ there is an~$\ell \geq j$ such that: if $\Pi$ is ``hard'' for the class ${\cal G}$ of subcubic graphs, then $\Pi$ is ``hard'' for ${\cal G}^{\ell}$.
+We can now say that a graph problem~$\Pi$ has property:\ expresses that $M$ is a matching, while

-\begin{theorem}[\cite{JMOPPSV}] For any \emph{finite} set of graphs ${\cal H}$, a \emph{C123}-problem $\Pi$ is easy on ${\cal H}$-subgraph-free graphs if ${\cal H}$ contains a graph from ${\cal S}$, or else it is hard. \end{theorem} In general, what constitutes ``easy'' and ``hard'' depends on the context.
-In \cite{JMOPPSV}, it is usually P versus NP-complete, though sometimes it is almost linear versus quadratic.
-In \cite{EVMPS24}, it is sometimes P versus complete for some level in the Polynomial Hierarchy.
-In this article, it will always be P versus NP-complete.